-DreamLane and Northpointe have teamed up to co-develop the project.
-DreamLane is an emerging Minority owned development firm building capacity in the affordable housing industry and Northpointe is an experienced and established affordable housing development firm.
-Northpointe and DreamLane plan to partner with LSS to be included in the ownership of the project and coordinate services to the project's veterans.
-LSS, Northpointe, and DreamLane will own 51%, 25%, 24% of the Uno's Madison managing member and all will have substantial involvement throughout the entire process including the 15-year compliance period.
+Dreamlane and Northpointe have teamed up to co-develop the project.
+Dreamlane is an emerging Minority owned development firm building capacity in the affordable housing industry and Northpointe is an experience and established affordable housing development firm.
+Northpointe and Dreamlane plan to partner with LSS to be included in the ownership of the project and coordinate services to the project's homeless, physically disabled, and veterans.
+LSS, Northpointe, and DreamLane will own 51%, 25%, 24% of the managing member and all will have substantial involvement throughout the entire process including the 15-year compliance period.
+We have an executed MOU- Attached- with Lutheran Social Services regarding supportive services.
+LSS will provide staff to not only coordinate but also provide services directly to tenants as well.